-New York’s first capital is home to some of the most interesting historical & art attractions in the State – from museums to murals, find out the top 5 places to visit in Kingston, NY.
+New York’s first capital is home to some of the most interesting historical & art attractions in the State – from museums to murals, find out the top 5 things to do in Kingston, NY.

 #1.
 Trolley Museum of New York

-For us here at DIY Travel HQ the highlight of the Trolley Museum of New York is taking a ride on of the restored street cars – it makes it #1 on our list of places to visit in Kingston, NY.
+For us the highlight of the Trolley Museum of New York is taking a ride on of the restored street cars – it makes it #1 on our list of places to visit in Kingston.

 Trolley Museum admission & trolley fare: $7.00